predictionmachine/pm-coding-template/README.md

 ## Github: branches, pull requests
+* 🛑 No new repos: do not create a new repository on your own -- request one from tchklovski.
+  This keeps us more organized and naming consistent.
+In your request, specify what the code in this repository will be responsible for doing.
+Consider what should be a shared repo.
 * Code is considered "shipped" (🎉) when it is accepted as a pull request and merged in `main`.
 * To be mergeable, red (failed) checks need to be addressed
 * Create a branch with a descriptive name, eg `tchklovski/01-document-practices`